Hawesko Holding

 About the Company

-Hawesko Holding SE engages in the trade and sale of wines, champagnes, and spirits in Germany, Austria, Switzerland, and the Czech Republic, Sweden, and internationally.
-It operates through three segments: E-commerce, Retail, and B2B.
-The company operates retail outlets through independent agency partners and its own stores; sells products through its own sales force and sales representatives, as well as engages in gifts business for private customers based on a special catalog.
-The company was founded in 1964 and is based in Hamburg, Germany.
+Hawesko Holding SE engages in the trade of wines in Germany, Austria, the Czech Republic, Switzerland, and internationally.
+It operates through the E-commerce, Retail, and B2B segments.
+The company is involved in online retail for end customers; operation of stationary stores; and distribution of premium wines, champagnes, and other beverages, as well as wine and spirits for the catering and hotel industry.
+The company was founded in 1964 and is headquartered in Hamburg, Germany.
 Hawesko Holding SE operates as a subsidiary of Tocos Beteiligung GmbH.

 Hawesko Holding Stock at a Glance